For those buying into the Christmas Debt extravaganza, you can expect a hefty financial start to the new year.

 Every week I get tens of thousands of people who visit Canadian Budget Binder because they searched online and found my blog.

-Yes, I can see your search terms, and sometimes they are funny.
+Yes, I can see your search terms; sometimes, they are funny.

 - Is Food A Financial Hardship?– Well, Ya!
 If you don’t eat or can’t afford to eat that’s a big deal.